African Americans in Early New England

 • an African Americans in Rural New England database, which includes 2,400 records documenting 100 Africans (enslaved, became freed, and always free) who lived in Deerfield in the 18th century.

-• 2013-2020: An additional activity of the 2013 NEH planning grant was creating a preliminary vision for a website addressing the lack of awareness of slavery in rural New England, with Lucy Terry Prince (c.
+• 2013-2023: A 2013 NEH planning grant included developing a preliminary vision for a website addressing the lack of awareness of slavery in rural New England, with Lucy Terry Prince (c.
 1730-1821) as a central figure.
-PVMA is currently exploring funding for this important new website, Lucy Terry Prince: A Window into African American Life in Early Rural New England.
+An NEH Discovery Grant in 2021 enabled PVMA to develop this groundbreaking website concept; NEH awarded PVMA additional funding in 2022 to produce a working prototype.
+PVMA’s project team is currently hard at work creating Lucy Terry Prince: A Window into African American Life in Early Rural New England, illustrated by African American multimedia artist and muralist David Cooper.

 • 2016-2020 Juneteenth Programming: In 2016, a series of musician workshops and rehearsals culminated in “A Legacy of African-American Music, People, and Place: 1700 -1920s” June 19th performance at Old Deerfield’s Brick Church.
 In 2018, Metropolitan Opera tenor Irwin Reese and local pianist Julia Bady presented a Juneteenth concert of songs in a broad variety of styles.